Nek5000/NekDoc/source/faq.rst

 **What polynomial order should I use?**

-   This depends what you are after.
-The code supports a large range of polynomial orders e.g. `N=1-32` but the sweet spot is typically :math:`N=7` (lx1=8).
+  The code supports a large range of polynomial orders e.g. `N=1-32`.
+  You can effectively realize the same number of grid points by using relatively few high-order elements or more low-order elements.
+  For example, a 3D grid with resolution of 64x64x64 could be implemented as a 16x16x16 array of elements of order N=3 or as a 8x8x8 array of elements of order N=7.
+In Nek5000, the latter is preferred.
+The solution will be more accurate and the code is optimized for this range of N.

+  The sweet spot is typically :math:`N=7` (lx1=8).
 Unless you have a very good reason to change it do not deviate from this best partice.
-   Note, do not use :math:`N<5` as this results in a very poor performance.
+Note, do never use :math:`N<5` as this results in a very poor performance.

 **How do I specify/change the polynomial order?**